RonPieket/BinaryRelations/README.md

 -------------------

-The real world examples come from my experience as a game tools programmer, specifically as a programmer for the world editor.
+The real world examples come from my experience as a game tools programmer, specifically as a programmer of the world editor.
 So I will use that as an example.
 I’m certain that these data structures will be useful in many other areas.

 So in the world editor then, every object in the world is represented by a handle.
 They need to be organized at the global level.
-For example, objects can be connected in a parent-to-children relationship.
-A parent object has any number of children.
+For example, objects can be connected in a parent-child relationship.
+A parent object can have any number of children.
 Each child has exactly one parent.
-This is a binary relation.
+This is a binary relation, a one-to-many.
 And each child may itself be a parent and have children.
+So we have a hierarchy tree.

 Typically, this is kind of relationship is expressed in the object data itself.
 Every object that is a child contains a handle to a parent.
 And each parent contains an array of handles to its children.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 class GameObject